wsydney76/craft-properties-field/README.md

 Fill a gap in Craft CMS for a field type that allows you to define a set of properties for an element.

 While the table field in static rows mode lacks support for restructuring content and different field types, the matrix field doesn't provide a good UX for this purpose.
+Craft also has limited support for organizing a field layout in real columns.

 This is an extended version of a plugin used for years in a private project, updated to support more field types and Craft 5 features.